Skin Conditions During Pregnancy Are Common, But These 2 Things Shouldn't Happen

 It's necessary to be a tough cookie to survive 40 weeks of this, but it's also important to recognize which symptoms are annoyances and which ones are signs of something more serious.
 If you find yourself experiencing the two skin symptoms below, call your doctor and let them know immediately.
 Grinning and bearing it is the typical M.O. for pregnancy, but these are two symptoms you shouldn't be putting up with.

 A little bit of swelling during pregnancy is common and sometimes inevitable.
-While it's one of the most disliked symptoms of pregnancy, it does serve a purpose.
-According to the American Pregnancy Association, "This extra retention of fluid is needed to soften the body, which enables it to expand as the baby develops.
-Extra fluid also helps prepare the pelvic joints and tissues to open for delivery."
+Mayo Clinic noted that the extra fluid retention is to make sure your baby and placenta are getting everything they need.
 You might not like feeling "puffy," but your body knows what it's doing.
 Keep in mind that certain things can exacerbate swelling, like heat, caffeine, sodium, excess activity, and so on.

 But swelling that comes on quickly or seems more extreme than normal is not something to ignore.
 If you notice that your face and hands have gotten swollen rapidly, you may be experiencing preeclampsia.
 According to the Preeclampsia Foundation, this condition "is a rapidly progressive condition characterized by high blood pressure and usually the presence of protein in the urine."
 Devastatingly, preeclampsia and related conditions are responsible for the deaths of over 70,000 moms and 500,000 babies annually.